-CHECKING SPEEDOMETER WITH MILEOMETER
+CHECKING SPEEDOMETER AND ODOMETER

-If the speedometer or mileometer is not functioning, the reason may be due to a fault in the instrument or speedometer cable or the worm, which is located on the gearbox, for driving the cable.

-In order to decide which component is faulty, carry out the following:

-If the speedometer functions while the mileometer does not, or vice-versa, then the instrument is defective and should be replaced.
-No attempts should be made to repair the instrument.
+If the speedometer or odometer is not functioning, the reason may be due to a fault in the instrument or speedometer cable or the worm gear, which is located on the transmission for driving the cable.
+In order to decide which component is faulty, check the following: If the speedometer functions while the odometer does not, or vice-versa, then the instrument is defective and should be replaced.
+No attempt should be made to repair the instrument.

-When both the speedometer and mileometer stop functioning, the fault is probably in the speedometer cable or the worm.
-Disconnect the speedometer cable from the instrument and see whether it rotates.
-If it does, this means that it has broken from the worm, in which case replace the cable and check the drive at the same time at the gearbox.
-Check to see whether the drive coplings can rotate easily.
+When both the speedometer and odometer stop functioning, the fault is probably in the speedometer cable or the worn gear.
+Disconnect the speedometer cable from the instrument and see if it can be rotated.
+If it can, this means that it has broken from the worm gear.
+Check the cable and the drive at the transmission.

+Check to see whether the drive couplings can rotate easily.
 If they jam, the instrument should also be replaced.